TeachingLD

 Awards and Grants

-In addition to the its awards, grants, and loans, DLD also sponsors special competitions for students to present their research during the DLD's reception at the annual meeting of the Council for Exceptional Children.
+In addition to the its awards, grants, and loans, DLD also sponsors special competitions for students to present their research during the DLD’s reception at the annual meeting of the Council for Exceptional Children.
 Initiated in 2006 by then student representative Catherine A. Griffith, these sessions have become a regular feature at DLD receptions.
-They provide an opportunity for students to present research to an large body of interested visitors including many eminent scholars in the area of learning disabilities.
-Download a copy of the current call for proposals
+They provide an opportunity for students to present research to a large body of interested visitors including many eminent scholars in the area of learning disabilities.

 Awards

-The Kirk Award is named after Samuel A. Kirk, one of the USA's foremost leaders in the special education and, especially, in learning disabilities during the 20th century.
-This award is overseen by DLD's Publications Committee, is given occassionally, and recognizes excellence in professional journal articles that have been published in Learning Disabilities Research & Practice.
+The Kirk Award is named after Samuel A. Kirk, one of the United State’s foremost leaders in special education and, especially in the field of learning disabilities.
+This award is overseen by DLD’s Publications Committee, is given occasionally, and recognizes excellence in professional journal articles that have been published in Learning Disabilities Research & Practice.
 For more information, please contact us

 Click here to read about previous award recipients

-The Marva Collins Diversity Award honors a special education teacher who makes a significant impact in the education of children and youths with Learning Disabilities from culturally and linguistically diverse backgrounds.
-The award consists of a $200 stipend and free registration to the DLD National Conference.
-Nominations for this award are due August 30th of each year.
+The Marva Collins Diversity Award honors a special education teacher who makes a significant impact in the education of children and youths with learning disabilities who come from culturally and linguistically diverse backgrounds.
+The award consists of, (a) $500 stipend, (b) up to $500 toward travel to a regional DLD or national CEC conference, and (c) a commemorative plaque.
+This year (2023) nominations are due November 1st.

-Outstanding Educator-of-the-Year Awards are designed to recognize outstanding professionals who serve students with specific learning disabilities.
+Outstanding Educator-of-the-Year Awards are designed to recognize outstanding professionals who serve students with learning disabilities.
 Nominees may be special educators, general educators, administrators, or other educators who have spent at least 5 years serving students with learning disabilities at any grade level.
-The award consists of: (a) a $200 stipend, (b) a free registration to the DLD National Conference for the year they are receiving the award OR the following year, and (c) a commemorative plaque.
-Nomination and three letters of support are due August 30th annually.
+The award consists of, (a) $500 stipend, (b) up to $500 in travel expenses for presentation of the award at the DLD business meeting, held during CEC’s annual convention, and (c) a commemorative plaque.
+This year (2023) nominations are due November 1st.

 1. A $500 cash award.